 · the professional growth you intend receive by attending the conference.

-4. A realistic, detailed budget on a separate page.
+4. A realistic, detailed budget for your conference attendance.
 Be sure to list alternative funding resources you have already applied for and/or received money from.

 Criteria for Selection: You may find the following criteria useful in preparing your proposal.
 The Executive Board will use these to conduct reviews of all proposals.